agracio/edge-ms-sql/README.md

 edge-ms-sql
 =======

-SQL Server compiler for [Edge.js](https://github.com/agracio/edge-js).
+MS SQL Server compiler for [Edge.js](https://github.com/agracio/edge-js).
 It allows accessing SQL Sever databases from Node.js using Edge.js and ADO.NET.

 This is a fork of [edge-sql](https://github.com/tjanczuk/edge-sql) providing improvements to the original implementation.

->Example code uses `edge-js` instead of `edge` but it will work with either flavour of Edge.js.

 ## Why use `edge-ms-sql`?